omega-gg/VBML/ethics.md

 ### The freedom to share

 The freedom to share means that the user should be able to share video content with the world.
-Whether it's a video source or a collection of videos like a Playlist or a Feed the user should be able to play and access these resources in a universal way without third party intervention.
+Whether it's a video source or a collection of videos like a Playlist or a Feed, the user should be able to share these resources from people to people, universally and without third party intervention.

 ## Related projects